Union Berlin dreaming with Freiburg caught in Becker's web – DW – 05/13/2023

 "That was a bit of a rollercoaster ride," said an ecstatic Fischer.
 "The 4-2 came at absolutely the right time.
 Otherwise, the game could have tipped.
 We qualified for the group stage of the Europa League for the second time today.
 Madness.
 This is surreal."

 But of course it will probably get a lot more surreal for Fischer and this club.
-Union met a Freiburg team that had themselves been on course for a first ever appearance in the Champions League until the wheels fell off their campaign with back-to-back defeats by RB Leipzig, first in the Cup then the league.
-As Leipzig look increasingly likely to take third, Freiburg arrived in the capital locked level on points with Union and needing to win.
+Union met a Freiburg team that had themselves been on course for a first ever appearance in the Champions League until they lost momentum with back-to-back defeats by RB Leipzig, first in the Cup then the league.
+As Leipzig look increasingly likely to take third, Freiburg arrived in the capital locked level on points with Union and in need of all the points.

 Any notion that this game would be anxious and cagey was blown out of the water inside five minutes, when Kevin Behrens raised the roof with the opener.
 Freiburg were starting to look tired, their small squad fatigued from a long season, domestic and continental.
 Dutchman Becker took full advantage of Freiburg's lethargy, entering the fray with a first half double that ultimately decided this contest.
 His first inspired him to reach to his sock to unfold a pre-packed Spiderman mask, at the cost of a yellow card.
 His second was a low drive under Freiburg keeper and Becker's compatriot Mark Flekken, who was slow to get down.